Ricardosgeral/relier/README.md

 ![zeroing](https://github.com/Ricardosgeral/LerAS/blob/master/Nextion/GUI/Zeroing_explain.png)

-Please note that, in a posterior test, it will be necessary to set the pressures to zero again.
+Please note that, in the following tests, it will be necessary to set the pressures to zero again.
-That is, the zero shift is not remembered by the acquisition system.
+That is, the zero shift (z) is not remembered by the acquisition system.